ory/hydra/sdk/php/swagger/docs/Api/PublicApi.md

 [[Back to top]](#) [[Back to API list]](../../README.md#documentation-for-api-endpoints) [[Back to Model list]](../../README.md#documentation-for-models) [[Back to README]](../../README.md)

-# **revokeUserLoginCookie**
+# **revokeSubjectLoginCookie**
-> revokeUserLoginCookie()
+> revokeSubjectLoginCookie()

-Logs user out by deleting the session cookie
+Logs subject out by deleting the session cookie

-This endpoint deletes ths user's login session cookie and redirects the browser to the url listed in `LOGOUT_REDIRECT_URL` environment variable.
-This endpoint does not work as an API but has to be called from the user's browser.
+This endpoint deletes ths subject's login session cookie and redirects the browser to the url listed in `LOGOUT_REDIRECT_URL` environment variable.
+This endpoint does not work as an API but has to be called from the subject's browser.

 ### Example
 ```php